techservicesillinois/elmr/README.md

 ### Starting

 Run the file `elmr/bin/startup.sh` to start the server.
-Tomcat will log messages to `elmr/logs/catalina.out` for startup and `elmr/logs/localhost-yyyy-mm-dd.log` about application startup.
+Tomcat will log messages to `elmr/logs/catalina.out` for startup and `elmr/logs/localhost-yyyy-mm-dd.log` about application startup and operation.

 ### Stopping